 Period(s) of Occupation: Early and Late Medieval Ireland

 Welcome to the sixth season of our Castles in Communities project!
 Ireland is an amazing place and Ballintober could not be a more quintessential archaeological experience.
 Imagine a small village with a big beautiful castle that everyone wants to learn more about.
 The project consists of students from California mixed with anyone else who wants to come study a castle and then eat and enjoy music in the pubs, followed by a walk home and a warm fire.
 We just published a great article in the magazine Archaeology Ireland - check it out!
 Castles in Communities project combines archaeology and cultural anthropology.
-Course credits transfer to all major universities, including UCs and CSUs.
+If offered, course credits transfer to all major universities, including UCs and CSUs.
 Coursework includes Irish prehistory; archaeology via careful excavations in the castle; ethnographic techniques to gather data on community life past and present; survey methods via ground penetrating radar and using GIS to find the associated village; and laboratory analysis.
 Lodge in village community and meals provided by local pubs.
 Field program includes guided group trips.
 All experience levels welcome, including undergrads, grad students, and people who simply want to do archaeology in Ireland.
 Ballintober is a wonderful place in Ireland's Hidden Heartlands!

 Project Size: 25-49 participants